The Sobolev Wavefront Set of the Causal Propagator in Finite Regularity: Introduction

 \end{Definition}

+{These states, called Hadamard states, have been constructed in the smooth setting.
+They encompass both ground and KMS states \cite{junker, wrochna}.
+Moreover, they are particularly well-suited for point-splitting renormalisation, a technique used for calculating key physical quantities like the renormalised energy-momentum tensor \cite{waldten, wald}. }

+{ A central goal now is the construction of suitable quantum states in non-smooth scenarios following the techniques in \cite{adiabatic, wrochna}, which requires a thorough knowledge of the wavefront set of the causal propagator.
+This is the question we address in this article.
+To be precise, we characterise the wavefront set of the causal propagator of the Klein-Gordon operator in non-smooth globally hyperbolic spacetimes.} The causal propagator is constructed using the inverses associated with the Cauchy problem, which makes it a classical propagator.
+It is worth noting that there exist other bisolutions such as the two-point functions described above, which are non-classical (see \cite{der} for further details on this convention).

-As a first result for the analysis of quasifree states in spacetimes of finite regularity we analyse the wave front set of the causal propagator.
-This propagator is a classical propagator in contrast with the two-point function above described (see \cite{der} for details on this convention).
-The analysis of the classical propagators of the wave equation and its parametrices in low regularity spacetimes introduces several technical challenges.
-Here we mention some previous results.
-For example, Szeftel has constructed a parametrix which requires only control over the $L^2$ curvature of the metric in order to prove the $L^2$-curvature conjecture related to Einstein's Field equations \cite{parametrix,l2}.
+The microlocal analysis of the propagators of the wave equation and its parametrices in low regularity spacetimes introduces several technical challenges due to the lack of a complete theory of Fourier Integral Operators with non-smooth symbols and amplitudes.
+However, progress has been made using the paradifferential calculus introduced by Bony \cite{bony} (see also \cite{beals,taylor,mar}).
+In addition, Szeftel has constructed a parametrix which requires only control over the $L^2$ curvature of the metric in order to prove the $L^2$-curvature conjecture related to Einstein's field equations \cite{szeftelparametrix,l2}.
 Moreover, Tataru \cite{tataru} has constructed parametrices of the wave equations in low regularity for metrics with $ C^{1,1}$ coefficients as a preliminary step to show suitable Strichartz estimates and analyse non-linear PDE's using phase space transforms.
 In addition, his results allowed even lower regularity at the expense of showing weaker results.
-Finally, we mention Smith's construction of parametrices for the $C^{1,1}$ case using wave packets (see \cite{waters} for a parametrix construction using Gaussians).
+Finally, we mention Smith's construction of parametrices for the $C^{1,1}$ case using wave packets \cite{smith} (see \cite{waters} for a parametrix construction using Gaussians).
+The contribution of our paper is establishing the microlocal singular structure of the causal propagator when the regularity of the spacetime is finite. { The main theorems we prove are: